YuanYuanOwO/QuickShop-Hikari-Documents/docs/modules/performance-tweaking.md

 :::note

-This feature is **ENABLED** by default but only works if you have ProtocolLib installed.
+This feature is **ENABLED** by default but only works if you have ProtocolLib or PacketEvents installed.

 :::